aplteam/Tatin/README.md

 Tatin clients may run under Windows, Linux and Mac-OS.

-* Tatin clients may run under Windows, Linux and Mac-OS.
-* Tatin servers may run under Windows and Linux.
+Tatin servers may run under Windows and Linux.

+These restriction may be lifted with a later release.

+Tatin requires a Unicode version of Dyalog and at least version 18.0

+Tatin will not run on the Classic version of Dyalog.

 ## Installing and updating the Tatin Client